Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/velvet.rst

 Velvet reflection shader for materials such as cloth.
-It is meant to be used together with other shaders (such as a *Diffuse Shader*) and is not particularly useful on it's own.
+It is meant to be used together with other shaders (such as a *Diffuse Shader*) and is not particularly useful on its own.

 Inputs